 A lot of locals were keen to speak to us in their broken English to find out where we were from and if we liked Brazil so far.
 Everyone was super friendly and welcoming making our first few days in Rio so amazing.

-It felt like we were the only English there, giving it such an authentic feel.
-Vendors are all around, selling beers, cigarettes and a variety of food.
-Our pineapple jugs were running low so we left the Santa Teresa bloco around 19:30 to top up.
+It felt like we were the only English at the Santa Teresa bloco, giving it such an authentic feel.
+Vendors are all around selling beers, cigarettes and a variety of food.
+Our pineapple jugs were running low so we left Santa Teresa around 19:30 to top up.

 Stay out on the streets for the best party

 Back at our hostel in Lapa, Books, everyone seemed as if they had been back for ages.
-Everyone asked us where we had been the whole time and people were shocked we had missed happy hour.
+We were asked where we had been the whole time and they were shocked we had missed happy hour.
 It seemed they were more excited for an after party…in the hostel.

 We literally spent 5 minutes to retouch our make up and were out again instantly.
 The after party is all around you, outside of the hostel – in the streets.

 The drinks sold on the streets aren’t watered down weak cocktails these hostels sell at an overpriced ‘happy hour deal’.
 There are so many local ladies who have set up stalls along the roadside.
 They make the most incredible cocktails – full to the brim of cachaça or vodka with a splash of soda for a fraction of the price.